-Waitlist

-Program
+Waitlist Program

 SFBC's waitlist program, accessible through Populi allows students to place themselves on a waitlist for classes that have reached the maximum enrollment limit.
-Students are notified by email 53 if they automatically registered. а seat opens in the class, and are
+Students are notified by email if a seat opens in the class, and they are automatically registered.